-As the wildfire season continues to ramp up across the western United States, in one of the driest and hottest years since records have been kept, new technology is starting to be deployed that may soon aid the ever-important ground-based firefighting effort.
+As the wildfire season continues to ramp up across the western United States, new technology is being deployed that may soon aid the ever-important ground-based firefighting effort.
 Both research institutions and startup companies are developing satellites, drones, artificial intelligence, and cloud computing to aid in this effort.

 Time is of the essence when it comes to combating fires and in fire mitigation.
 Currently, the U.S. Forest Service provides situational awareness tools to aid firefighters and incident commanders in the field.
 However, the satellite data used can take hours to analyze and send.
 Back in 2014, the U.S. Department of Homeland Security funded a system called Rapid Analytics for Disaster Response, or RADR that uses images from platforms like drones, satellites, and artificial intelligence to monitor natural disasters, including wildfires.
 A more fire-focused version of the program called RADR-Fire can map the boundaries of current wildfires several times per day and also calculate the risk to nearby structures and infrastructure.